Components -> Minerals -> Trace elements

 Can Iron be harmful?

-Yes, excessive intake of iron can be harmful to the body.
+Yes, excessive intake of iron (mainly due to supplementation) can be harmful to the body.
 Consuming too much iron can lead to iron toxicity, which can cause symptoms such as nausea, vomiting, abdominal pain, and in severe cases, organ damage.
-It's important to consume iron in appropriate amounts and consult with a healthcare professional before taking iron supplements.
+Thus, it's important to consult with a healthcare professional before taking iron supplements.

 If your iron is low, it can lead to symptoms such as fatigue, weakness, and difficulty concentrating.
 It's important to consult a healthcare professional to determine the cause of low iron and to discuss potential treatment options, which may include dietary changes, iron supplements, or other interventions.